 10. Environmental mapping and statistics

-It is a sound environmental management strategy which involves the use of reliable information and the mapping of areas that need special attention in pollution control and prevention.
+It is a sound environmental management strategy that involves the use of reliable information and the mapping of areas that need special attention to pollution control and prevention.

 11. Life Cycle Assessment (LCA)